UlizesR/CCL/README.md

 # CCL - Cross-Platform Compute Library

 CCL is a clean, portable C API for GPU compute that abstracts over multiple backends (Metal, OpenGL Compute, OpenCL).
-Currently, the Metal backend is fully implemented with comprehensive Metal 3/4 feature support.
+Currently, the Metal backend is fully implemented with Metal 3/4 feature support.
+Note: Some advanced features (function tables, ray tracing) require Metal 3+ hardware and may have limitations (see feature documentation below).

 ## Features